juicycleff/smartform/docs/api.md

 // Add multiple fields to the form
 AddFields(fields ...*Field) *FormBuilder

-// Build and return the form schema
+// Build and return the form props
 Build() *FormSchema
 ```